santos-404/myte/README.md

 ## License

 This project is licensed under the **MIT License**.

-Everyone is welcome to contribute—issues, suggestions, and pull requests are highly appreciated!
+Everyone is welcome to contribute; issues, suggestions, and pull requests are highly appreciated!